callumjones/fg-spillovers/README.md

 ## Software Requirements

 - The code is written in Matlab and R.
 - The [Dynare](https://www.dynare.org/) package is used to extract the structural equations of the linearized model.
-The scripts work with version 4.6.1 of Dynare.
+The scripts work with version 4.6.0 of Dynare.
+- Some figures rely on the use of [Ambrogio Cesa-Bianchi's VAR Toolbox](https://github.com/ambropo/VAR-Toolbox), included in the `/routines` folder.

 ## Estimation

 The estimation is conducted by running the script `run_mcmc` in the `/Matlab` folder.
-The output of the estimation -- the posterior draws of the parameters and lower bound durations -- are stored in the subfolder `output`.
+The output of the estimation -- the posterior draws of the parameters and lower bound durations -- are stored in the `output` subfolder under the file `mhall-05-Mar-2020_estimatechis.mat`.

 ## Figures